"WHY Painted Oak?"

 So, gathering inspiration from my son's first preschool experience (I can still smell the muffins baking in the kitchen at morning drop-off,) my own childhood (thrust outside with my siblings no matter the weather by our ever-so-wise mother,) and this 'new' approach I stumbled upon called, "Reggio," (which resonated with how I had just always taught and set up my classrooms,) Painted Oak was born.

-Thank you for indulging me by reading this message.
 It is my sincere hope that what we have created resonates with your family values and your hopes and dreams for your child(ren.)
 If these include independence, self-reliance, empathy, risk-taking, resilience, directing their own learning, and being part of a "tribe," then I encourage you to explore our school deeper.

 Oakers play.
 Oakers hike.
 Long distances.
 Over fields, and roots, and rocks.